 The first thing you’ll do is slice up the pork tenderloin and combine it with an easy to make marinade.
 Then you’ll mix up the stir fry sauce.
 Finally, you’ll do the stir-frying.
 The pork is cooked in a small amount of hot oil, and then the veggies and ginger and garlic are added in along with the stir fry sauce.
 That’s it for making the filling.
 Flour tortillas are heated up briefly and then the filling is spooned into each tortilla, and it’s ready to serve.

 What are the best tortillas to use for Mu Shu Pork?

 It’s completely up to you to decide what tortillas you’d like to use for this recipe.
 They will work best with using flour tortillas.
 I like to use either fat free tortillas or low carb tortillas.
 You can just wrap them in damp paper towels and heat them briefly in the microwave to warm them up.

 Is this recipe Weight Watchers friendly?

 Mu Shu Pork is most definitely WW friendly!
-If you prepare this recipe as written, it will cost you 7 points on any color WW program to eat one Mu Shu wrap.
+Check out the recipe card below for a link to the WW Points.
 Of course, you can alter the ingredients and change that as you wish… and that will either increase or decrease the point value.